opencog/sensory/Architecture.md

 the beta-reduction with `x` (a common noun) is of type `O`.
 Clearly, using typed lambda calculus is awkward for expressing grammatical rules.

-A differrent solution to this problem is seen in pregroup grammars and in combinatory categorial grammars (CCG), which use forward and backslashes to indicate direction.
+A different solution to this problem is seen in pregroup grammars and in combinatory categorial grammars (CCG), which use forward and backslashes to indicate direction.
 Thus, notations like `S/NP` or `VP\S` show up in those notational systems.
 The slashes are type